 While many cases settle outside of court, this remains an effective final measure for resolving issues.

-The Huber Thomas & Marcelle Approach
+The Huber Thomas Law Approach

 While most cases can settle using mediation or arbitration, we still prepare for every case as if it will go to trial.
 This extensive preparation allows us to excel in every negotiation.
-Plus, if your case does go to trial, you will have a team who is fully ready to fight for you when it’s your day in court.
+Plus, if your case does go to trial, you will have a team that is fully ready to fight for you when it’s your day in court.

 At Huber Thomas & Marcelle, we are proud to say that we’ve helped our clients recover millions of dollars in a range of different cases, including business torts.
 If you’d like to learn more about our successes, we encourage you to read about some of our previous case victories.